Luverne, Minnesota: Parks and recreation

 The Blue Mound Biking and Hiking Trail is a six-mile (10 km) path that stretches from Main Street in downtown Luverne to the lower lake parking lot at Blue Mounds State Park.
-Along the path visitors can see open scenery and agricultural fields, tree-lined shade, and a view of the Blue Mound cliff line.
+Along the path, visitors can see open scenery and agricultural fields, tree-lined shade, and a view of the Blue Mound cliff line.
 A portion of the trail branches off and goes to the top of the 90 ft cliff line for a panoramic view of the community.

-In addition to the large City Park beside the Rock River, Luverne maintains 10 neighborhood parks.
+In addition to a large city park beside the Rock River, Luverne maintains 10 neighborhood parks.